IsaakBerg/grasshopper-primer/en/1-foundations/1-2/1_grasshopper-object-types.md

 ####1.2.1.1.
 PARAMETERS
 Parameters act as input valves for the flow of the data that can pass through the graph of a definition.
 This data may include numbers, colors, geometry and more.
 Parameters look like small rectangular boxes with a single input, a single output, and an icon.
 We also know that these are parameters because of the shape of their icon.
 All parameter objects exhibit icons with a hexagonal border.

 Geometry parameters can reference geometry from Rhino, or inherit geometry from other components.
-Each parameter contains a collection including zero or more values of the corresponding type.
+Each parameter can contain a collection that includes zero or more values of the corresponding type.
+With data wired to its input it merely passes on that data to the output.

 ![IMAGE](images/1-2-1/1-2-1_001-geometry-parameters.png)
 >The point and curve collections are examples of geometry parameters.